|1045 Ratings | 872 Reviews

 A city known for its ancient charm, Agra is a city in Uttar Pradesh (North India).
 It makes for a splendid picture in architecture and ambience.
 Glorified by Mughal-era structures and culture, Agra is nestled on the banks of the river Yamuna.
 Thronged by tourists all through the year, Agra is made up of some of the best known and beloved historic buildings in the world.
-The 4 best tourist places to visit in Agra (yes, Taj Mahal is at the top) are:
+The best tourist places to visit in Agra (yes, Taj Mahal is at the top) are plenty and bountiful, listed here.

 Built in the memory of Shah Jahan's queen Mumtaz Mahal, this monument of love need no introduction.
 It is one of the Seven Wonders of the World and holds an impressive aura around its opulence.
 Built of marble and inlaid with semi-precious stones, this monument is one of the most beautiful and thought-provoking buildings in all of India.
 Completely symmetrical and fascinating, you will find verses from the Koran inscribed on it and 22 small domes that indicate the number of years the imposing structure took to build.
 Decorated with precious stones and delicate inlay work, the Taj Mahal definitely takes pride of place in the list of things to see in Agra.